Monday, April 18, 2016

 I call it "The Lincoln Memorial,” a monumental name for a miniature quilt, but I like the play on words.

-The medallion-style format features Abe at its center, surrounded by three deceptively simple borders.
+The medallion-style format features Abe at its center surrounded by three deceptively simple borders.
 According to Barb, "fabric choices really matter in small projects like this.
 When only a few are used, it can be challenging to pick just the right ones."

 After trying "a gazillion” options, Barb's persistence paid off.
 Her savvy choices add depth, complexity, and gravitas to the otherwise simple design.

-I wonder if Barb had Ford’s Theatre in mind as she auditioned fabrics, or was it happenstance how closely they resemble the scene of Lincoln’s demise?
+I wonder if Barb had Ford’s Theatre in mind as she auditioned fabrics, or was it sheer happenstance how closely they resemble the scene of Lincoln’s demise?

 From the rich red carpet and brocade upholstery...